 Why are Blockchain Forks Important?

-The formation of blockchain forks is very important when it comes to blockchain upgradation.
+Now that you have understood what a blockchain fork is, the formation of blockchain forks is another concept that is also very important when it comes to blockchain upgradation.
 If DApp (decentralized application) developers need modifications to the current state of a blockchain to facilitate a particular product or service, the whole chain would need to undergo an upgrade again and again, which would be a very difficult thing to do.
 Blockchain forks are a solution to this inconvenience.

 In addition to eliminating the need for a blockchain’s upgradation time and time again, blockchain forks also keep all developers and end users connected with the flow of information and data on the main blockchain.